jbjorge/cordova-code-swap/README.md

 ## Options
 ```
 options = {
-	entryFile: 'index.html', // path to your .html file, relative to the www-folder.
+	// path to your .html file, relative to the www-folder.
 Default is index.html
+	entryFile: 'index.html',

+	// headers that will be sent with the requests to the update server
+	headers: {
+		key: value
+	}
 }
 ```